 \subsection{Navier–Stokes Equations}

 We consider the Navier–Stokes equations to study the performance of neural dynamical operator on a 2-D continuous dynamical system.
-The Navier-Stokes equations are partial differential equations that characterize the conservation of linear momentum in fluid flows~\cite{navier1822memoire, chorin1968numerical,acheson1991elementary,temam2001navier}.
+The Navier--Stokes equations are partial differential equations that characterize the conservation of linear momentum in fluid flows~\cite{navier1822memoire, chorin1968numerical,acheson1991elementary,temam2001navier}.
 The 2-D Navier–Stokes equations written in the form of vorticity are:

 where $u$ denotes a 2-D velocity vector, $\omega:=\nabla \times u$ represents the vorticity, $\nu$ is the kinematic viscosity of the fluid, and $f$ corresponds to a forcing function.
 Neural dynamical operator aim to learn the operator on the right-hand-side of Eq.~\eqref{eq:NSE}, i.e., $\mathcal{G}: \omega \mapsto \frac{\partial \omega}{\partial t}$.
 In real applications, the training data generated by simulations may not be with enough high resolution to well capture the true operator $\mathcal{G}$, e.g., high Reynolds number wall-bounded turbulent flows, for which resolving the Kolmogorov scales is still infeasible for many real engineering applications.
 With this example, we demonstrate that the trained neural dynamical operator can still capture the resolved information from a dataset, even with relatively low spatial resolution.
 However, the trained operator may not well characterize the true continuous operator if the training data is generated by simulations with too coarse spatial resolutions, and thus the prediction results on a higher spatial resolution could lead to larger errors.